Cesca19/Landcraft/README.md

 <br>

 ## Try It
-No build required — grab a ready-to-run package from the [**Releases**](../../releases/latest) page:
+No build required — grab a ready-to-run binary from the [**Releases**](../../releases/latest) page:

 1. Open the [Releases](../../releases/latest) page and download the archive for